 An employee may be demoted to a lower salary grade for poor performance or conduct violations.

-All disciplinary actions administered by the University must be documented in writing.
-With the exception of first warnings, a copy of the report of disciplinary action must be given to the employee involved and a copy shall also be included as a permanent part of the employee's personnel file.
+Disciplinary actions must be documented in writing.
+A copy of the disciplinary action must be given to the employee involved.
+A copy of the disciplinary action must also be sent to the director of human resources.
+A copy shall also be included as a permanent part of the employee's personnel file.

-By approval of this Employee Handbook, discretion in the administration of discipline is vested by the Board of Governors in the University Administration, and subject to review by the Board of Governors in certain circumstances, as authorized through the grievance procedure.
-An employee who feels he/she has been dealt with unfairly regarding disciplinary action is referred to the Grievance Procedure (see Chapter 10 of this handbook).
+By approval of this Employee Handbook, discretion in the administration of discipline is vested by the Board of Governors in the university administration, and subject to review by the Board of Governors in certain circumstances, as authorized through the grievance procedure.
+In the event that an employee feels he/she has been dealt with inappropriately regarding disciplinary action, the employee may refer to the grievance procedure (see Chapter 10 of this handbook).